 Language instruction for newcomers to Canada (LINC)

 English LINC is funded by Immigration, Refugees and Citizenship Canada (IRCC).
-Taught by professional ESL instructors, LINC classes are designed to improve basic English literacy and conversation skills for daily tasks like shopping, banking and talking with friends.
+Taught by professional English language instructors, LINC classes are designed to improve basic English literacy and conversation skills for daily tasks like shopping, banking and talking with friends.
 We offer beginner to advanced level classes at multiple times, including evenings and weekends.
 Qualified clients will receive English Language certification for their citizenship test.

 Internationally Trained Professionals might qualify for ELT, offered in partnership with English Language and Employment Services at WoodGreen.
 This program offers streams for two sectors: Finance and Accounting (full time), and Office Administration/Customer Service (part time).
 Both programs include sessions on Canadian workplace culture and soft skills, career mentorship, access to additional online training and job search support.
 Certificates are awarded upon completion.